Shahnawaz1967/get-youtube-subscribers/README.md

 ## ✅ `Characteristics`

-- User can get the all subscribers.
+- Users can get all the subscribers.
-- User can get the all subscriber with only name and subscribedchannel.
+- Users can get all subscribers with only name and subscribed channel.
-- user can get the subscriber details by id.
+- Users can get the subscriber details by id.

 ## 🍁`About The App`